cabgfx/cabgfx.github.com/_posts/2012-02-26-thoughts-on-the-process-1-sketching.md

 <p class="callout">
 <strong>Minimizing waste in the design cycle</strong>

-This is the second in a series of posts about being efficient when exploring solutions to a design.
+This is the first in a series of posts about being efficient when exploring solutions to a design.
 Sketching, wireframing, Photoshop and HTML/CSS each have their place in certain phases of the process.
 I want to give you an idea of which method to employ and highlight the advantages and pitfalls of each.
 </p>

 I recently took a new job and switched from working with content-heavy sites to a task-oriented web application.
 This is an entirely new field for me, and it's got me thinking about how I approach my work as a designer.